Enfamil Necrotizing Enterocolitis Causation: Enfamil linked to Necrotizing Enterocolitis

 Frequently Asked Questions

-NEC is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal wall.
-Diagnosis relies on clinical signs such as feeding intolerance, abdominal distension, and bloody stools, along with radiographic findings like pneumatosis intestinalis.
+Necrotizing enterocolitis is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal tissue.
+Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs like lethargy.
+Diagnosis is based on radiographic findings and clinical staging (Bell stages).

 Is there evidence linking Enfamil to NEC?